HakerzClub/Info/README.md

 THEN THIS IS IDEAL PLACE FOR YOU

-Hackerz Club is a virtual club for coders and is initaited to provide community support to coders Here we'll be working on group project as well as you can upload your personal projects
+Hakerz Club is a virtual club for coders and is initaited to provide community support to coders Here we'll be working on group project as well as you can upload your personal projects